It is estimated that more than half the global population now resides in cities.

 Smart city investments on traffic management are expected to rise by 25% by 2025.

 Smart city pilot projects are already showing promising results in making communities safe.
 Automated CCTV monitoring and advanced technologies such as real-time face recognition has made it possible for law enforcement agencies to track down offenders proactively.
-Digital footprints are playing a major role in generating evidence and courts around the world are warming up to digital evidence.
+Digital footprints are playing a major role in generating evidence, and courts around the world are warming up to digital evidence.

 The city of Detroit has teamed up with local business owners, who have agreed to share their security camera footage with law enforcement agencies.
 Crime rate has already dropped by nearly 50% in such localities.

 Government bodies are entrusted with delivering a host of services to the public.
-Though the efficiency has improved after adoption of IT solutions, the systems are fragmented and there a lot of friction in flow of data from one department to another, causing significant delays.
+Though the efficiency has improved after adoption of IT solutions, the systems are fragmented and there is a lot of friction in flow of data from one department to another, causing significant delays.

 Smart city initiatives are opening up self-service channels for citizens.
 Services are being delivered digitally, accurately and in a user-friendly manner.
 This promotes citizen engagement and improves transparency.
 Government data can be shared through interactive maps and dashboards.
-Key information related to budgeting, and other essential services can be delivered through live streams and other broadcast channels.
+Key information related to budgeting, and other essential services, can be delivered through live streams and other broadcast channels.
 This improves quality of life and makes communities attractive to live.

 Cities are witnessing pollution levels like never before.
 Greenhouse emissions from buildings, vehicles and factories are causing irreparable damage to the environment.
 Waste management is another major challenge our cities are grappling with.